whosonfirst/go-whosonfirst-browser/README.md

 It is possible to cache those tiles locally using the `-proxy-tiles` flag at start up.
 The default cache for proxying tiles is an ephemiral in-memory cache but you can also specify an alternative [go-cache](https://github.com/whosonfirst/go-cache) `cache.Cache` source using the `-proxy-tiles-cache` flag.
 Caches are discussed in detail below.

-## go-reader.Reader(s) and go-cache.Cache(s)
+## Data sources and Caches

+The `go-whosonfirst-browser` uses the [go-reader](#) `reader.Reader` and [go-cache](#) `cache.Cache` interfaces for reading and caching data respectively.
+This enables the "guts" of the code to be developed and operate independently of any individual data source or cache.

+The default `whosonfirst-browser` tool allows data sources to be specified as a localfile system or a remote HTTP(S) endpoint and caching sources as a local filesystem or an ephemiral in-memory lookup.

-This is what the code for default `browser` tool looks like, with error handling omitted for the sake of brevity:
+This is what the code for default `whosonfirst-browser` tool looks like, with error handling omitted for the sake of brevity:

 ```
 package main